aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 text.setParagraphStyle(defaultTextStyle);
 ```

-## Step 4: Add Elements to Page and Document
+### Step 4: Add Elements to Page and Document

-Now, let's add the title and rich text to the page and outline elements:
+Combine the title and rich text into the page hierarchy:

 ```java
 outlineElem.appendChildLast(text);